robusta-dev/robusta/docs/configuration/ai-analysis.rst

 .. image:: /images/AI_Analysis_demo2.png
     :width: 1000px

+Additionally your alerts on Slack will have an "Ask Holmes" button.
 Clicking it will give you results in the Slack channel itself.
 Note that due to technical limitations with Slack-buttons, alerts analyzed from Slack will be sent to the AI without alert-labels.
 For the most accurate results, it is best to use the UI.